 Note: This post contains affiliate links.
 If you make a purchase through one of the links, we will receive a small commission at no additional charge to you.
 Thank you for supporting The Touring Camper!

 Inside preparations: Here in Pennsylvania we have a huge problem with stink bugs.
 Ugh!
 The critters get into all of the camper’s nooks and crannies, and every spring we spend quite a bit of time vacuuming them up.
 To try to reduce the nuisance of dead stink bugs falling out of curtains, mattresses, towels, etc., last year we removed or stored as much as possible–and that definitely helped.

 Here’s a run down of what we do on the inside of the camper:

 - All blankets and pillows are stored in plastic bins, either in the camper or in our basement;

-- We remove any curtains that we can and store them in plastic bins; the rest of the curtains we open up so that the bugs don’t try to crawl into the “warm” creases;
+- We remove any curtains, like the kids’ bunk curtains, that we can and store them in plastic bins; the rest of the curtains we open up so that the bugs don’t try to crawl into the “warm” creases;

 - The foam pad for our mattress we roll and put into large garbage bags, taping them off so the bugs can’t crawl in;